Makarska International Championships

-The Makarska International Championships is a WTA 125-level professional women's tennis tournament.
-It takes place on outdoor clay courts, during the second week of French Open at the Tennis Center Makarska in the city of Makarska, Croatia.
+The Makarska International Championships is a WTA 125-level women's tennis tournament.
+It takes place on outdoor clay courts, during the second week of French Open at the Tennis Center in the city of Makarska, Croatia.
 The tournament was held in 1998 as WTA Tier IV level event.
 In 2022, the tournament made a comeback as a WTA 125 level event as a replacement for the Bol Open.